Discover Nunavut

 Boating

 Boating in Nunavut presents an extraordinary adventure, navigating the pristine waters of the Arctic through a landscape adorned with glaciers, icebergs, and rugged coastlines.
-With a multitude of lakes, rivers, and coastal areas, boating enthusiasts can explore remote and untouched locations, immersing themselves in the raw beauty of Canada’s northernmost territory.
-Whether on a traditional Inuit umiaq, a motorized boat, or a sailboat, boaters in Nunavut have the opportunity to witness the breathtaking Arctic scenery and encounter unique wildlife, including seals, whales, and a variety of seabirds.
+With many lakes, rivers, and coastal areas, boating enthusiasts can explore remote and untouched locations, immersing themselves in the raw beauty of Canada’s northernmost territory.
+Whether on a traditional Inuit umiaq, a motorized boat, or a sailboat, boaters in Nunavut can witness the breathtaking Arctic scenery and encounter unique wildlife, including seals, whales, and a variety of seabirds.

 Lodgings to Explore